ipfs/ipfs-docs/docs/how-to/nat-configuration.md

     ],
    ```

-Now that you've updated your Kubo configuration, restart Kubo so that your node is reachable, and check
+Now that you've updated your Kubo configuration, restart Kubo so that your node is reachable, and check that the outside port is open.

 #### Restart your Kubo node

-1. Restart your Kubo node however you normally would (for example, by running `systemctl --user restart ipfs`).
+1. Reboot your IPFS node for the changes to take effect.
+Make sure to reboot the entire machine, not just the IPFS daemon.
 Once Kubo restarts, your node should be reachable.
-1. Check that the outside port is indeed open by...
+1. Check that the outside port is open.